Dicknail

 "Dicknail" is a song by American alternative rock band Hole, written by vocalist/guitarist Courtney Love and lead guitarist Eric Erlandson.
 The song was released by Sub Pop Records as the band's second single in February 1991 on 7" vinyl.
 The song was recorded in November 1990 at the band's second studio session, with production by Michael James.

 "Dicknail" has been noted for its disturbing lyrics that allude to themes of child molestation, rape and incest.
 Love referred to the song as an "anti-misogynism anthem".
-The single's cover artwork features a prepubescent Love lying naked in a bathtub with the band logo superimposed over the photo.
+The single's cover artwork features a 12-year-old Love lying naked in a bathtub with the band logo superimposed over the photo.

 Background and recording

 Love and Erlandson are thought to have written "Dicknail" in 1990.
 The song's first documented performance was at a concert on September 15, 1990, at The Shamrock, a club in Los Angeles.

 The first and only known studio version of "Dicknail" was recorded at the band's second studio session in November 1990 at Radio Tokyo in Los Angeles.
 The song's eventual b-side, "Burn Black", was also recorded at the session, which was produced by Michael James and mixed by Seattle producer Jack Endino.
 Later mixes of the song — mixed by Barry Goldberg and Erlandson — were released on Hole's 1997 compilation album, My Body, the Hand Grenade.